MikitaVitkouski/BSU/Java/Project_League_Of_Champions/README.md

 Malmo 8 1 0 5 4 15

-Note:The teams are sorted first by points and then, if points are equal, by the goal difference.
+Note: The teams are sorted first by points and then, if points are equal, by the goal difference.

-The overall Champions League table results are written to Results.txt with sorting based on points:
+The overall Champions League table results are written to Results.txt with sorting based on points (Each team on the new line):

 Atletico_M 18 6
 Manchester_United 12 5